Sociology of the family: Intersection of class and gender

 Class-disadvantaged men and women do not have the same temporal flexibility that allows them to make decisions on how to allocate their time.
 They face stricter constraints on their work hours and policies, thus making it impossible for them to choose whether to spend more time at work or more time at home.
 For example, even if a class-disadvantaged woman wanted to spend less time at work and more time with her children or in the home, she might not be able due to the inability to get time off from work or take a leave of absence.

 Notably, five out of six mothers would join the workforce if they had sufficient child care while they were away from home.
-In America, the average cost of infant care is about $9,589 a year and childcare for young children under the age of four will cost about 64% of full-time minimum wage workers’ earnings in one single year.
-For this reason, low income families will save money by leaving one parent at home outside of the workforce to care for the children.
-Unfortunately, individuals who specialize in unpaid labor in the household may feel subordinated to the breadwinner because they feel they have minimal voice in their relationship or financial decisions.
+In America, the average cost of infant care is about $9,589 a year and childcare for young children under the age of four will cost about 64% of full-time minimum wage workers' earnings in one single year.
+For this reason, low-income families will save money by leaving one parent at home outside of the workforce to care for the children.
+Individuals who specialize in unpaid labor in the household may feel subordinated to the breadwinner because they feel they have minimal voice in their relationship or financial decisions.
 Additionally, women who take time out of the workforce to raise their young children will lose out on wages, benefits, and social security contributions.
-To illustrate this, mothers who take three or more years off of work for their family have about 37% decrease in income, this is also considered to be the "mommy tax".
-Of course, this is less noticeable among women who are married to breadwinners because they are willing to share their income and wealth with their stay at home spouse.
+To illustrate this, mothers who take three or more years off of work for their family have about 37% decrease in income; this is also considered to be the "mommy tax".
+Of course, this is less noticeable among women who are married to breadwinners because they are willing to share their income and wealth with their stay-at-home spouse.

 Thus, class-disadvantage makes it more difficult for both men and women to adhere to traditional gender expectations.
-The researchers showed that class advantage is used to "do gender" in traditional ways, while class disadvantage may lead to a violation of traditional gender expectations in a way that "undoes gender".Today we see a shift in gender roles with twice as many stay at home fathers then there were two decades ago.
-Four out of five of the stay at home fathers report that they are only home due to disabilities, illness, in school, unemployed or retired.
+The researchers showed that class advantage is used to "do gender" in traditional ways, while class disadvantage may lead to a violation of traditional gender expectations in a way that "undoes gender".Today there is a shift in gender roles, with twice as many stay-at-home fathers than there were two decades ago.
+Four out of five of the stay at home fathers report that they are only home due to disabilities, illness, education, unemployment or retirement.
 But race also plays a factor in employment for fathers.
 African American, Hispanic, Asian men and men with limited education are more likely to stay at home than white highly educated men.